ninjaprox/ninjaprox.github.io/_posts/2016-10-28-should-i-use-struct-in-swift.md

 There are only 2 references and clearly, class outperforms in this scenario.
 Myth number 2, solved!

-With new things introduced in Foundation framework, using proper data type will help avoid these problem in struct whilst take advantage of struct.
+With new things introduced in Foundation framework, using proper data type will help avoid these problems in struct whilst take advantage of struct.

 # Conclusion